-- We then reverse-engineered their business model configuration, i.e., the technological component that delivered the value prop.
+- Our team then reverse-engineered their business model configuration, i.e., the technological component that delivered the value prop.

 - We came up with several new product concepts: Driver Concierge, Fleet Management Ecosystem, and Driver Safety & Healthcare.

-- We shortlisted five startups that were aligned with our problem.
+- Finally, our business analysts shortlisted five startups that were aligned with our problem.

 At this point, we have a great understanding of the disruptive environment: what and how startups solved them, including their revenue models, namely:

 - preventive vehicle maintenance and monitoring driver behavior